ayman-ezzeldin/dokkan/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## WhatsApp Checkout (Manual Test Steps)

+1. Go to the checkout page and fill all shipping fields (Arabic placeholders provided), then click "Checkout".
+2. Ensure the server logs show the order saved successfully.
+3. A new tab should open to WhatsApp with a pre-filled Arabic order summary.
+4. Verify line breaks, emojis, and numbers render correctly.
+5. Try an invalid phone (e.g. wrong format) — form should block and show an Arabic error.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: